Microsoft Workloads on AWS

 • EC2 tags

-• Tags enable you to categorize your EC2 instances resources in different ways, for example, by purpose, owner, or environment.
+• Tags can categorize your EC2 instances resources in different ways, for example, by purpose, owner, or environment.
 I will show how specific tags determine an entire fleet of EC2 instances’ AD domain activity.

 To deploy the runbook and parameters automatically, download and save the AWS CloudFormation template from Github locally to your computer to create a new CloudFormation stack.
 Creating a new stack will simplify the deployment of the State Manager associations and IAM roles to automate the AD join and unjoin activities automatically.
-To learn more about CloudFormation stack creation, visit the AWS documentation.
+Review What is AWS CloudFormation? to learn more.

 A CloudFormation stack, presented In Figure 1, is created with the name SSM-Association-Demo.
 The first input parameter in the stack requires you to enter a name for an existing Automation runbook.
 For this demo, I will use SSM-Automation-AD-Join, though you can enter any name you like as long as it meets the requirements referenced on the stack creation screen.
 The remaining two input parameters in the stack create Systems Manager association names, one for AD domain join and one for AD domain unjoin activities.
 I will name these values SSM-Association-AD-Join and SSM-Association-AD-Unjoin, respectively.